datacarpentry/rr-intro/README.md

 **Mine Çetinkaya-Rundel** ([@mine-cetinkaya-rundel](https://github.com/mine-cetinkaya-rundel)), Paul Magwene ([@pmagwene](https://github.com/pmagwene)), Pat Schloss ([pschloss](https://github.com/pschloss)), Kristina Riemer ([KristinaRiemer](https://github.com/KristinaRiemer))

+## Lesson synopsis:

+In this session we will start by reviewing case studies of (lack of) reproducibility gone wrong.
+Then participants will work on two reproducibility exercises: first a simple data manipulation and analysis exercise using any software they generally work with and then the same exercise (and extensions to it) using `RMarkdown` in RStudio as a better alternative, highlighting how this approach makes documentation, organization, automation, and dissemination easier.

 ## Intro sessions:

 At the beginning of this workshop, participants should be able to